abednegoadjocacher/portfolio-python/README.md

 user enter their daily step walk goal. user enter the current step walked
 I calculate the remaining step to check if user achieved their goal or not.

+Third project is text formatter
+The project accepts user input.
+Change the format of the data accepted from the user to suits the user choice.
+I handle if user error when option is selected